mayamathur/qualtrics_mousetracker/README.md

 ## Software updates and bug fixes

+2019-5-13: Generalized `general_helper.R` to accommodate Qualtrics surveys with multiple blocks of stimuli.

 2018-12-8: Generalized `data_prep.R` code for excluding subjects with missing cells to accommodate questionnaires not ending with the default demographics block.

 2018-11-21: Updated CSS to ensure fixed distance between radio buttons.